The House Closing Process for Sellers

 Don’t rush through negotiating a contract, but also do not drag it out too far.
 Ideally, this part of the closing process should take two or three days.
 If it’s longer than that, buyers can lose interest and decide you are difficult to deal with.
 Make sure that whatever you agree to is in writing and that both parties sign the agreement of sale.

 Closing Costs and Taxes

 Make sure you are aware of the seller's closing costs.
 How will they affect your bottom line?
 You will also owe the government money from this transaction.
 Do you know how much?

-Closing costs can add up to a significant amount for both the buyer and the seller when the real estate title is transferred.
+During the house closing process for sellers, closing costs can add up to a significant amount for both the buyer and the seller when the real estate title is transferred.
 Usually, the seller will need to pay a real estate broker’s commission, closing fees, title fees, a portion of transfer taxes and all unpaid school and real estate taxes accrued during their ownership period.